reducktion/socrates/README.md

 ## Credits
 Socrates was made with 💖 by [Alexandre Olival](https://github.com/AlexOlival)  and [João Cruz](https://github.com/JoaoFSCruz).
 We are Reducktion.
-We hope to make someone's live easier after all the hard work compiling, researching, reverse-engineering and agonizing over ID validation algorithms - many of which were very obscure and hard to find.
+We hope to make someone's life easier after all the hard work compiling, researching, reverse-engineering and agonizing over ID validation algorithms - many of which were very obscure and hard to find.

 ## Special thanks
-A big thanks goes to these people who helped us either test with real life IDs, or guide us in finding the algorithm for their countries:
+A big thanks goes to these people who helped us either test with real life IDs or guide us in finding the algorithm for their countries:
 * Alexandra from 🇷🇴
 * Berilay from 🇹🇷
 * Domynikas from 🇱🇹